yanran-tang/yanran-tang.github.io/_pages/about.md

               <p></p>
               <p></p>
               <p>
-                We introduce a structural modelling of law case with GNN for effective retrieval.
+                A structural modelling of law case with GNN for effective retrieval is introduced.
               </p>
             </td>
           </tr>